1Password

 1Password Add Login

-• To add an SSH Key, you must keep them as a Document to ensure the integrity.
+• To add an SSH Key, keep them as a Document to ensure the integrity.
 Simply choose Document type, give it a name and drag the key to upload.

 1Password Add Document